-Parquet floor (1856), European and tropical hardwoods inlaid with brass and pewter, supplied by Charles Hindley & Sons, featuring heraldic emblems in the corners: a Saracen's head for Horace Walpole and a countess's coronet for Lady Waldegrave.
+Parquet floor (1856), architecture, installed by Lady Waldegrave, supplied by Charles Hindley & Sons, featuring brass-and-pewter heraldic emblems in the corners: a Saracen's head for Horace Walpole and a countess's coronet for Lady Waldegrave.

 The floor marks Walpole's 1747 possession of the house and Waldegrave's 1856 renovations.